 Oral Hygiene Basics Quincy, MA

-At Premier Dental of Quincy and Milton, we help patients throughout Quincy to stay in excellent oral health.
+At Core Dental Group and Implants Center, we help patients throughout Quincy to stay in excellent oral health.
 With a focus on preventative care, we take the time to get to know each of our patients, creating a plan for lifelong oral health.
 With only one set of permanent adult teeth, it is important to care for them and be proactive in taking the steps to prevent cavities, infections, and gum disease.
 We recommend that you visit our dental office for a teeth cleaning twice a year so that we can remove plaque buildup and tartar, keeping your mouth healthy and clean.
 To schedule an appointment, call (617) 982-1649.
 In the meantime, here are steps that you can take at home to keep your mouth healthy.

 How to brush your teeth properly